 Interior woodwork can be both decorative and structural in purpose.
-It includes elements such as wall paneling, ceiling panels, cabinetry, staircases, doors, etc. The AWI Standards of Architectural Woodwork focus on woodwork that is part of the interior architectural structure of a building.
+It includes elements such as wall paneling, ceiling panels, cabinetry, staircases, doors, etc. The AWI Standards focus on woodwork that is part of the interior architectural structure of a building.

-The AWS provide best practice guidelines and serve as a definitive and authoritative reference.
-They simplify and clarify specific guidelines that govern certain materials, methods, and procedures and cover the following aspects of architectural woodwork:
+The AWI Standards provide best practice guidelines and serve as a definitive and authoritative reference.
+They simplify and clarify specific guidelines that govern certain materials, methods, and procedures, and cover the following aspects of architectural woodwork:

-General contractors typically hire subcontractors for specialized work such as woodworking, which creates a need to screen top-quality subcontractors who can guarantee that the job is done perfectly.
-With QCP, GCs can choose from a local list of pre-vetted, licensed woodworkers, saving the time it would normally take to find a woodworker who can guarantee the quality you and your client expect.
+General contractors typically hire subcontractors for specialized work such as woodworking, which creates a need to screen top-quality subcontractors who can give assurance that the job is done to expectations perfectly.
+With QCP, GCs can choose from a local list of pre-vetted, licensed woodworkers, saving the time it would normally take to find a woodworker who can provide the quality you and your client require.

-Advantages to GCs of Adhering to the Architectural Woodwork Standards
+Advantages to GCs of adhering to the AWI Standards

 If you are a general contractor, you are probably on a tight budget and under time pressure.
 You need to properly coordinate with suppliers and subcontractors.
 You and your business contacts must be on the same page to avoid errors along the line.